-Photos Courtesy Volunteer Dale Clark with Harry Adams.
+Volunteer Dale Clark with Harry Adams.

-The church uses "The Gospel Project for Kids," which immerses kids and preschoolers in the gospel through stories, theological concepts, and missions, from the books of Genesis to Revelation.
-A Christ-connection is made in every lesson for the children using a mix of curriculum videos, hands-on activities, and take-home activity Classes are based on the birthday/age of the child.
+Photos Courtesy can-do group who can accomplish anything we set our minds to!"
+Normally held inside the center accompanied by entertainment, this year's event was a drive-up and take your soup home to enjoy.
+The soup was packed cold with a roll and dessert in the bag.
+Seniors took their soup home to heat, which was a welcome meal on a very cold day, with temperatures only in the 20s.
+Several volunteers helped to make this program possible.
+Harry's wife Carol assisted in the kitchen, along with Diane Allen.
+Donald Manns helped peel all the vegetables, and Carolyn Logee, Marcia Manns, Dale Clark and John and Linda Warner packed the lunches to go.
+The senior center portion of the building is currently serving as a Northeast District Department of Health COVID vaccination clinic site during the week.
+For more information about the services and programs offered by QVSCC in the 10-town area, please call (860) 774-1243.
+Local students named to St. Lawrence University Dean's List CANTON, N.Y. - The following students have been selected for inclusion on St. Lawrence University's Dean's List for their academic achievements during the Fall 2020 semester.
+Olivia Kremer is a member of the Class of 2021, and is majoring in history.
+Kremer is from Pomfret and attended.
+Duun O'Hara is a member of the Class of Hispanic studies and government.
+O'Hara is from Woodstock and attended .
+About St. Lawrence University Founded in 1856, St. Lawrence University is a private, independent liberal arts institution of about 2,500 students located in Canton, New York.
+The educational opportunities at St. Lawrence inspire students and prefind a compass for their lives and careers, and to pursue knowledge and understanding for the benefit of themselves, humanity, and the planet.
+Through its focus on active engagement with ideas in and beyond the classroom, a St. Lawrence education leads students to make connections that transform lives and communities, from the local to the global.
+Visit www. stlawu.edu.
+Local students named to Dean's List at Worcester State WORCESTER, Mass. - The following local students have been named to the Worcester State University Dean's List for Fall 2020: Denise Hoxha of Brooklyn Ryley J. Meyers of Danielson Jaylyn D. Armstrong and Lauren M. Ramos of North Gorsvenordale Sarah E. Tuttle and Mikayla D.

+Wilcox of Pomfret Center Kelsey N. Kingman and Jane Vongvirath of Putnam Victoria J. Babcock and Paige M. Boisvert of Thompson Dean's list honors are awarded to matriculated undergraduate students who have earned eos, hands-on activities, and take-home activity sheets.

+Classes are based on the birthday/age of the child.
 The current program is for children ages four to 11.
 Pioneers are ages 9-11.
 Seekers are ages six to eight.
 Explorers are ages four and five.
-The church, also, has a program for children ages two and three called Little Learners and has Nursery for children 0-24 months.
-For more information, please contact Creation Church at 860-923-9979 or go online at www.creationchurch.
-Creation Church is a non-denominational, Christian church located at 47 W. Thompson Rd. in Thomspon.
-The church hosts two Worship Services on Sunday mornings at 9 a.m. and 10:30am.
-"A Place of New Beginnings" the church, also, hosts a Women's Bible Study on Thursday evenings at 6:30 p.m. and a Men's Bible Study on Saturday mornings at 8 Local students named to St. Lawrence University Dean's List CANTON, N.Y. - The following students have been selected for inclusion on St. Lawrence University's Dean's List for their academic achievements during the Fall 2020 semester.
-Olivia Kremer is a member of the Class of 2021, and is majoring in history.
-Kremer is from Pomfret and attended .
-Duun O'Hara is a member of the Class of 2022, and is majoring in WCSU announces fall Dean's List DANBURY - The following students have been named to the Dean's List for the fall Hispanic studies and government.
-O'Hara is from Woodstock and attended.
-About St. Lawrence University Founded in 1856, St. Lawrence University is a private, independent liberal arts institution of about 2,500 students located in Canton, New York.
-The educational opportunities at St. Lawrence inspire students and prepare them to be critical and creative thinkers, to 2020 semester at Western Connecticut University:

-Plainville Brady Accounting; Dinielli, Education; Locascio, State Callahan, Elizabeth Music Ariana Musical lives and careers, and to pursue knowledge and understanding for the benefit of themselves, humanity, and the planet.
-Through its focus on active engagement with ideas in and beyond the classroom, a St. Lawrence education leads students to make connections that transform lives and communities, from the local to the global. stlawu.edu. find a compass for their Theatre Pomfret Center Wanjiru Gatheru, Nursing; Anna Raymond, Theatre Arts Woodstock Valley Sydney Campbell, Theatre Arts Local students named to Dean's List at Worcester make Creation Kids an enjoyable and encour- WORCESTER, Mass.
-The following local students have been named the Worcester State University Dean's List for Fall Denise Hoxha of Brooklyn Ryley J. Meyers of Danielson Jaylyn D. Armstrong and Lauren M. Ramos of North Gorsvenordale Sarah E. Tuttle and Mikayla D. Wilcox of Pomfret Center Kelsey N. Kingman and Jane Vongvirath of Putnam Victoria J. Babcock and Paige M. Boisvert of Thompson Dean's list honors are awarded to matriculated undergraduate students who have earned early - we sell out quickly!
+The church, also, has a 3.5 GPA or higher.
+Full-time students must have earned a minimum of 12 credits and parttime students must have earned a minimum of 6 credits. a.m.